Optimizing seccomp usage in gVisor

 • The number of instructions to jump by if the condition is true.
 This number must fit in 8 bits, so this cannot jump by more than 255 instructions.

 • The number of instructions to jump by if the condition is false.
-This number must fit in 8 bits, so this cannot jump by by more than 255 instructions.
+This number must fit in 8 bits, so this cannot jump by more than 255 instructions.

 seccomp-bpf caching in Linux